napframework/nap-docs/app/manual/01_gettingstarted.md

 Download the [cube_texture.jpg](/content/cube_texture.jpg) and move it to `apps/rotatingcube/data`.

-Select the `CubeTexture` in the resource panel.
+Select the `CubeTexture` in the resources panel.
 Link in the image by clicking on the folder icon next to `ImagePath` in the inspector panel.
 Browse to the texture in the `data` directory and select it.

 ![](@ref content/gs_create_texture.gif)